jaytaylor/sql-layer/README.md

 Note: This section is intended *only* for developers.

 To build the SQL-Layer from source code several steps need to be taken in advance.
+* Have the [FoundationDB key-value store](https://foundationdb.com/get) installed and running.
 * For OS X systems there is a dependency on XCode, have the command line tools installed.
 * For Windows have the Windows SDK installed and .NET Framework 4.
 * Have [Git](http://git-scm.com) installed.